shekeriev/suse-tu/lecture-3/demo.md

 All sections marked with (*) are not mandatory.

+The most up to date version of this document can be found here: <https://github.com/shekeriev/suse-tu/tree/main/lecture-3/demo.md>

 ## Introduction to containers with Docker

 Two parts here:

- - slides - why containers; containers vs virtual machines; types of containers; Docker; workflow; Dockerfile
+* slides - why containers; containers vs virtual machines; types of containers; Docker; workflow; Dockerfile
- - demo - install Docker; basic post-config; run a few containers; create image; run a multi-container application
+* demo - install Docker; basic post-config; run a few containers; create image; run a multi-container application

 ### Create virtual machine from template (VirtualBox)

 First, we must create the virtual machine using one of the provided templates:

 1) Start **VirtualBox**
 2) Go to **File** > **Import Appliance**
 3) Click the **Browse** button and navigate to the downloaded template